 Torngat Mountains National Park has an all-Inuit Cooperative Management Board which advises Parks Canada on the running of the park.
 In addition, all park staff are Inuit.

 “The way we do research, and the kind of research we solicit, is tied to Inuit values and needs,” says Dr. Whitaker.

 Food sources such as caribou top the list of resources that are important to Inuit.
-The park is home to the Torngat Mountains herd, which has helped sustain Inuit residents for generations.
+The park is home to the Torngat Mountains herd, which has helped sustain Inuit for generations.

 However, little information was available about the Torngat Mountains herd, although limited scientific data indicate that it is quite small.
 To broaden the body of knowledge about the herd, the park collaborated with Nunatsiavut Government (a self-governing Inuit regional government) to commission an Indigenous knowledge study.

 The study consisted of interviews with 33 traditional knowledge-holders.
 These interview subjects were Inuit hunters and elders who represented over seven decades of expertise.
 Study participants identified a wide range of threats to the caribou, including greater hunting pressure, habitat degradation and growing populations of predators due to climate change.